hamidghaedi/scRNA_seq-analysis/README.md

 ![blca_umap_with_label.png](https://github.com/hamidghaedi/scRNA_seq-analysis/blob/main/images/blca_umap_with_label.png)

-# Ananlysis based on the orginal paper
+# Ananlysis considering cell super clusters

+This section is based on what I can get from the paper, but I stay focused on cancer samples and will use harmony to do integration.
+Finally , I do trajectory analysis for all cells which identified as epithelial cells.

 "Cells with UMI numbers <1000 or with over 10% mitochondrial-derived UMI counts were considered low-quality cells and were removed.
 In order to eliminate potential doublets, single cells with over 6000 genes detected were also filtered out.
 Finally, 52721 single cells remained, and they were applied in downstream analyses."